AdaniKamal/Markdown-AllIn/README.md

-# Markdown Studio
+# Markdown All In

-Markdown Studio is a lightweight website for previewing, writing, and learning Markdown.
+Markdown All In is a lightweight website for previewing, writing, and learning Markdown.
 It does not require signup, a backend, or a database.
 Users can upload a Markdown file, paste Markdown text, write with live preview, generate a heading tree, and refer to a beginner-friendly Markdown wiki.

 ## Project Purpose